Add VanCalc to your home screen

 Vevor Diesel Air Heater 5KW

-Popular budget diesel heater for van builds.
-Runs on your van's diesel fuel, heats efficiently down to -40Β°C. A winter van life essential in Europe and Canada.
+Budget diesel heater for van builds.
+Runs on your van's diesel, heats efficiently down to -40Β°C. A winter van life essential β€” at a fraction of the Webasto price.

 Water & Kitchen